Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 ### renderWindow (set/get RenderWindow)

 Specify the rendering window in which to draw.
 This is automatically set when the renderer is created by MakeRenderer.
-The user probably shouldn't ever need to call this method.
+The user should never need to call this method.

 ### preserveColorBuffer (set/get Boolean)